djhackersdev/bemanitools/doc/iidxhook/iidxhook8.md

 # Troubleshooting and FAQ

+## The monitor check is showing high fps and I am using a monitor with high refresh rate features, e.g. 120/144hz
+Sync and timing might be screwed up since the game was never meant to run on such refresh rates.
+Try setting the option `gfx.forced_refresh_rate` to either `59` or `60`.

+Note: Your GPU driver settings must be configured to allow application overrides on vertical sync/refresh rate options.

+On AMD GPUs, set the "V-Sync" option to `On, unless application specifies`.

 ## The game does not run "well" (frame drops, drifting offsync etc)
 This can be related to various issues:
 * Make sure to run the game as (true) Administrator especially on Windows 7 and